enkidevs/curriculum/javascript/javascript-core/weekend-and-weekday-switch-exercise/README.md

 name: Weekend & Weekday Switch

-description: Create a switch statement with several cases coresponding to each day of the week.
+description: Create a switch statement with several cases corresponding to each day of the week.

 aspects:
   - workout